 Just this past September ERE held there Expo in Florida.
 One of the key speakers for the Expo was Mike Grennier of Walmart.
 Now, I didn’t get to go to the Expo but because all my friends were sending back copious twitpics about how much fun it was I decided that I had better watch the stream from the Expo.
 During Mike’s speech he made an off-the-cuff remark that maybe instead of Recruiting reporting to HR, HR should report to Recruiting.
 I got thinking about that idea and pretty soon it started to sound pretty good to me.
 By now you’re likely thinking this dude is a power tripping maniac, right.
 Well I’m not tripping here, but I do think there’s some validity to this argument.
 So without further ado, or disclaimer, here’s why I think HR should report to Recruiting.

 Number one reason, HR is a cost centre, sorry, it’s the absolute truth.
-Agreed good HR practices are good for the business, but all those policies, training etc, they all cost money.
-Recruiting however, brings money into the business.
-This is no better illustrated than when we work in consulting environments.
-We bring in top talent, those folks get deployed on contracts, they bill, therefore the business makes more money (pretty simple).
-Here’s where it get’s even funkier, we start to up the talent quotient, we bring in a diversity of talent.
-All of a sudden the business can start charging more margin on the consultants, and hey, maybe they are really smart people and they start to develop new offerings that the business can sell to differentiate themselves in the market.
+It is true that a corporation can benefit from strong HR procedures, but all those policies, training sessions, and other things are expensive.
+However, hiring generates revenue for the company.
+We cannot find a better example of this than our work in consulting situations.
+We hire elite personnel, and as they are placed on contracts and bill, the company earns more money (pretty simple).
+Here’s where things become even funkier: we start to bring in a variety of talent and raise the talent quotient.
+The company can suddenly begin to charge the consultants a higher margin, and hey, maybe they are very smart individuals and they start to invent new things that the company can sell to stand out in the market.
 BAM, we’ve provided real value to our business right.
 OK, well, now your thinking Geoff, that’s great for a consulting business but what if it’s not that kind of environment.
 Well, we still affect any businesses ability to produce their product.
 Even in a strictly automated factory setting a certain amount of human capital is required.
 If those folks are not in place, the process becomes slowed or in some cases stalled thus directly impacting the viability of said business.
 My point is, we (Talent Acquisition or Recruiting) bring the Talent in the door, and in most businesses that alone would put the Recruiting function at the top of the pecking order.
 Hey, again, HR has an important role to play in nurturing that talent (if they choose to), but most often Recruiting is impacted by the performance of HR, so maybe we should be driving the process.

 Number two reason, Recruiting understands Marketing and Branding and Social Media so much better than the HR community.
 First let me address Marketing and Branding, on a daily basis Recruiting speaks with your customers.
 That’s right folks, all those folks we interview, they are not just potential employees, they are also your customers.
 During those interviews we come away with a very good sense of what people think about your company.
 If it’s all-good, we can help you capitalize on the market intelligence that we gather on a daily basis.
 If it sucks, well, we can help to make it better by identifying what messages are actually out there about your company.
 Today’s HR is more focused on internal movement, policies and processes.
 They are not as outward looking as Recruiting is, so once again they limit themselves in their ability to make true impacts on the business¦.just keeping it real here folks.